bmidget/kohana-formo/guide/formo.jelly.md

 ## Direct integration approach

 You can really make Jelly and Formo play nicely together by using the Jelly_Model for integration.
-When you do this, Jelly will use a Formo object to validat against instead of the Validate library.
+When you do this, Jelly will use a Formo object to validate against instead of the Validate library.

 With this approach every Jelly model has a property named `$model->form` that is the jelly fields as a Formo object.
 This is created on the fly only when necessary as not to add any overhead to Jelly when it's not necessary.